-Field trips: Please be aware that every off-campus field trip requires an approved field trip form.
+7. Field trips: Please be aware that every off-campus field trip requires an approved field trip form.
 More information about field trips can be found on the Faculty Commons Resources website under Student Travel Overview.
-An ESPARC certificate from within the most recent 12-month period is required along with the field trip request-you may use last year's certificate until notifications for the ESPARC 2023-2024 training are sent out in mid-semester.
+An ESPARC certificate from within the most recent 12-month period is required along with the field trip request.